hei411/Steffi/README.md

 We would not suggest that.
 We believe that programs possess their own spiritual personality, and compiling them with the wrong language creates a dissonace in the energies.
 In simpler terms, the vibes are off.

 You can think of it as trying to drink your soup with a dessert spoon and consume your cake with a soup spoon in a resturant.
-Yes, it probably still does the job, but your partner will be awfully disgusted and will be reluctant to go out on another date with you in public.
+Yes, it probably still does the job, but your partner will be awfully disgusted and will be reluctant to go out on an another date with you in public.

 ### Don't these transpilers do nothing?
 These are false accusations thrown by IO-effect-deniers.